About

 What is the Learning Disability Improvement Standards (LDIS) project, who can participate and how can you get involved

-This year is the seventh year that the NHS Benchmarking Network have provided comprehensive evaluation of trusts’ compliance with the national learning disability improvement standards for NHS trusts.
-The benchmarking project consists of 2 main collections this year:
+This year is the eighth year that the NHS Benchmarking Network have provided comprehensive evaluation of trusts’ compliance with the national learning disability improvement standards for NHS trusts.
+The benchmarking project consists of 6 main collections this year:

 The organisational level data for the Learning Disability Improvement Standards project is submitted online through the NHS Benchmarking Network members’ area.
 It is completed by a nominated project lead, as well as other nominated staff members.
 The survey questions aim to collate data on policies and protocols within organisations’ activity, workforce and service quality.